tastejs/todomvc/labs/architecture-examples/cujo/README.md

 # Cujojs TodoMVC

 [Cujojs](http://cujojs.com) is an *architectural framework* for building highly modular, scalable, maintainable applications in Javascript.
-It provides architectural plumbing, such as module (AMD and CommonJS), declarative application composition, and declarative connections and aspect oriented programming.
+It provides architectural plumbing, such as modules (AMD and CommonJS), declarative application composition, declarative connections, and aspect oriented programming.

-It is not a typical MV* framework, although it does provide MV* building blocks, such as templating and data binding.
+It is not a typical MV\* framework, although it does provide MV\* building blocks, such as templating and data binding.

 ## Highlights:

-Some thing we feel are interesting about cujojs's TodoMVC as compared to other implementations:
+Some things we feel are interesting about cujojs's TodoMVC as compared to other implementations:

-* Application composition separate from application logic
+* Application composition is separate from application logic
-* Highly modularized: JS, HTML, *and CSS* are all modularized
+* Code is *highly* modular and organized into components, each consisting of one or more of the following:
+	* JSON composition specification (a.k.a. "wire spec")
+	* JavaScript controller module
+	* helper modules
+	* localization bundle (strings.js)
+	* HTML template (template.html)
+	* CSS file, typically unthemed (structure.css)
-* Clean HTML templates, editable by mere mortals.
+* HTML templates are clean and simple, editable by mere mortals.
-* OOCSS for visual state changes, zero direct style manipulation
+* OOCSS is used for visual state changes
+	* zero direct style manipulation
-* Fully internationalized
+	* drastically simplifies HTML templates
+* JavaScript environment is shimmed, rather than abstracted
+	* code to modern standards, not to abstraction layers
+* All strings are easily internationalizable
 * Application code has no explicit dependencies on:
-	* DOMReady - application lifecycle, even DOMReady is managed transparently.
+	* DOMReady - the application lifecycle, even DOMReady, is managed transparently.
 Things that can happen before DOMReady, do.
 	  Things that can't, don't.
 	* DOM Query engine
 	* DOM Event library